danny-zh/epam_intro_cloud_devops/Docker.md

 - **USER** Sets which user in the container to run the commands: RUN, ENTRYPOINT, CMD
 - **ARG** Allows to define input arguments for the dockerfile when building the image
 - **LABEL** applies key/value metadata to your images, containers or daemons.
+- **HEALTHCHECK** Dockers applies the defined heatcheck to verify if the container service is running.

 **ENTRYPOINT** and **CMD** commands are special because when **ENTRYPOINT** directive is used, it will be the default command that always be executed in the container when run.
 This is particullarly useful when using the container for a specified purpose such as for example a web server.
 The entrypoint directive will call the command, script or service to execute the task.
 The  **CMD** in this case will provide optional default arguments for the command defined in the entrypoint, if no command is passed to the docker when run.